Dr. David Wood1,2

 (THE COMPANY OF PRIVATES JESSE CORN AND JOHN PETER CORN)

-By: Larry D. Christiansen.8,9 He lived in 1791 at Kentucky, USA.8 He lived in 1795 at Washington Township, Clermont, Ohio, USA.8 He was a witness November term,1805 [of County Cmmissioners], The bond of Levi Rogers, sheriff-elect, was received and approved, and contained the following securities, - William Smith, James Sargent, John Boultinghouse, Abraham Wood, James South, John Sargent, George Brown, William Buchanan, John Wood, and David Wood, all solid men of those days,-and was in the sum of four thousand dollars. with John Wood in November 1805 at Clermont, Ohio, USA.10
+By: Larry D. Christiansen.8,9 He ended military service on 11 February 1778 at Virginia, USA.10 He lived in 1791 at Kentucky, USA.8 He lived in 1795 at Washington Township, Clermont, Ohio, USA.8 He was a witness November term,1805 [of County Cmmissioners], The bond of Levi Rogers, sheriff-elect, was received and approved, and contained the following securities, - William Smith, James Sargent, John Boultinghouse, Abraham Wood, James South, John Sargent, George Brown, William Buchanan, John Wood, and David Wood, all solid men of those days,-and was in the sum of four thousand dollars. with John Wood in November 1805 at Clermont, Ohio, USA.11

 RS David Wood Sr. appeared on the census of 1820 at Washington Township, Clermont, Ohio, USA.1